Woman doing yoga with bone health boosted by vitamin D and K

 Can you take vitamin D3 without K2?

-It won’t hurt to take these two supplements separately, but it will save you time to take them together.
+Yes.
 The only real consideration to keep in mind is taking vitamin D3 without taking any vitamin K, because if you have a high level of vitamin D3 without enough vitamin K, the calcium might not transfer to the bones properly and instead end up in the vascular tissue.
 This is because vitamin K is required to activate proteins that concentrates calcium to bones, such as matrix GLA and osteocalcin.

 Both vitamins have a strong safety profile even at high dosages.
 If you’re taking any medications, check with your doctor about your vitamin K intake, however.